-Throughout the year ending 31 July 2021, the College's remuneration committee comprised three members of the Corporation.
+Throughout the year ending 31 July 2022, the College's Remuneration Committee comprised three members of the Corporation; membership was increased to four members from 2022/23.
 The Committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Accounting Officer and other senior key management personnel.
 The College has adopted the Code of Good Governance for English Colleges and, since October 2019, the Senior Post Holder Remuneration Code.
-In accordance with the Remuneration Code, the Committee produces an annual report on its activities which is reported to the Board.
+In accordance with the Remuneration Code, the Committee produces an annual report on its activities which is reported to the Board and then published on the college website.

-Details of remuneration for the year ended 31 July 2021 are set out in note 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2022 are set out in Note 7 to the financial statements.